Why Gauff is 'burning so bright' after US Open win

 Two months later she has improved considerably.

-On Saturday, Gauff fulfilled her potential by beating incoming world number one Sabalenka to win a maiden Grand Slam title.
+On Saturday, Gauff beat incoming world number one Sabalenka to win a maiden Grand Slam title.

 It came on the back of a morale-boosting run during the North American hard-court swing, where she won the two biggest titles of her career so far in Washington and Cincinnati.